 The year was 2008.
-After quitting my job as a financial journalist in London, I moved to New Zealand and had that sudden uncomfortable feeling that I lacked any sort of a career.
+After quitting my job as a journalist in London, I moved to New Zealand and had that uncomfortable feeling that I wasn't doing anything useful.

-I've written three hundred articles on this site, delving into sleep, dreams and consciousness.
-For beginners who want to get lucid, I've written an intensive online course.
+I've written 300 articles on this site, delving into sleep, dreams, consciousness and reality.
+For beginners who want to get lucid as soon as possible, I've written an intensive online course.

 I fell asleep in front of the TV one afternoon watching a Tom & Jerry cartoon... and had an exceptionally long, vivid dream about a cat chasing a mouse.